AirenSoft/OvenPlayer/README.md

 - Ultra-low latency stream playback
 - Full custom support with separate UI and SDK
 - Support for playback regardless of browser and media type
-- Supports all common player functions
+- Supports all standard player functions
-- Supported Protocols : WebRTC (Signalling protocol conforms to the OME specification.), HLS, MPEG-Dash
+- Supported Protocols: WebRTC (Signalling protocol conforms to the OME specification), HLS, and MPEG-Dash
 - Easily create profit by adding Ads in various formats
-- Supports various subtitle formats (SMI, VTT, SRT)
+- Supports multiple subtitle formats (SMI, VTT, and SRT)

 ## Quick Start